Table of Contents

 - Executes up migrations against the database

-MIX_ENV=prodwe are still interacting with the database we created previously (insight_dev) via thePGDATABASEenvironment variable - The migrations are run using the scripts generated by
+- The migrations are run using the scripts generated by

 PGHOST,PGDATABASE,PGUSER,PGPASSWORD)

-- Deploys our Cloud Run service
+- Deploys your Cloud Run service

-- Uses our image
+- Uses your image

 - Maps the secrets and environment variables

-- Links our Cloud SQL instance
+- Links your Cloud SQL instance

 - Makes use of substitute variables to make it easier to work with.
 Because we are using a mix of